 5. You can buy beer and cigarettes from vending machines in Japan.
 In theory, they are supposed to scan your driver’s license or require you to input a special proof of age card, but the only time I have tried to use one it spat out a tasty Asahi no ID required.

 7. The toy vending machines you see all over Japan are called Gachapon – because of the noise the handle makes when you crank it, and the sound the little capsule makes as it falls into the trap.
-These have an entire subculture of their own – if you want to find out more check out this longer post on Gachapon.
+These have an entire subculture of their own.
+If you want to see more about gachapon, have a look at this longer post on Gachaponing in Tokyo.

 8. If you see an underwear machine on the street don’t get too excited.
 It’s clean!